Skip to Content

 Where are the locations of fibroids during pregnancy?

 Fibroids can be located in different part of the uterus or womb.
 If found inside the uterine muscle, it is intramural fibroids.
-This fibroid is a common cause of vaginal bleeding.
+This fibroid can cause vaginal bleeding.
 Fibroids located beneath the inner covering of uterus are the submucous fibroid.
 They can cause failure to conceive and excessive vaginal bleeding.

 Also, fibroids beneath the outer covering of the womb are subserosa fibroids.
 They can grow big, form a stalk and are pedunculated fibroids.
 Twisting of this fibroid will cause pain in pregnant women.